SamSweet04/qubership-trino/docs/public/architecture.md

 * Schedules query execution
 * Tracks worker activity

-**Worker** nodes are responsible for executing tasks assigned to them by the coordinator’s scheduler, including retrieving and processing data from data sources.
+**Worker** nodes are responsible for executing the tasks assigned to them by the coordinator’s scheduler, including retrieving and processing data from data sources.
 They communicate not only with the coordinator and data sources, but also with each other directly.
 Adding more Trino workers allows for more parallelism and faster query processing.

 The configuration necessary to access a data source is called a Catalog.
 Each catalog is configured with the connector for a particular data source.
-A connector is called when a catalog that is configured to use the connector is used in a query.
+A connector is called, when a catalog that is configured to use the connector is used in a query.
 Data source connections are established based on the catalog configuration.

 ```yaml